zmwangx/storyboard/README.rst

 Currently, ``storyboard`` prints the path of the generated image to the console, which by default resides in one's ``$TMPDIR``.
 One can then move it to a permanent place, or upload it to a image hosting site.
-Please wait for ``storyboard`` to finish before trying to move or open the image.

 Reporting issues
 ----------------